MicrosoftDocs/customer-insights/ci-docs/enrichment-SFTP-custom-import.md

 1. Select the connection.
 Contact an administrator if no connection is available.

 1. Select the **Customer data set** and choose the profile or segment you want to enrich.
-The *Customer* entity enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.
+The *Customer* table enriches all your customer profiles whereas a segment enriches only customer profiles contained in that segment.

 1. Select **Next**.